postmanlabs/postman-mcp-server/README.md

 ### 🧰 Claude Integration

-Open the `claude_desktop_config.json` file, accessible from Claude preferences.
-Paste this information:
+Open the *claude_desktop_config.json* file, which is accessible from Claude preferences.
+Then, add the following:

 ```
 {